 In the end, we all have the same vision, to do what we love and love what we do.
 After all, when you love your job, it doesn’t really feel like work.

 Sister love what she does loves her family and loves to entertain.
 She created the Holiday Needlequotes microsite this year as a way for you to show your loved ones how much you care.
 Needlequotes is an online tool allowing you to turn a favorite family quote into a sharable piece of virtual art.
-Visit Sister Schubert’s Needlequotes to create your memorable quote and use the ‘share’ feature to show your loves ones.
+Visit Sister Schubert’s Needlequotes to create your memorable quote and use the ‘share’ feature to show your loved ones.
 Here’s one of the needle quotes I made.

 - 1 package Sister Schubert's Sausage Wrap Rolls